-Some people class the Dexter a Wedge as a perk like boat fisherman use on the wrecks.
+Some people class the Dexter a Wedge as a perk like boat fishermen use on the wrecks.

 Again there are various weights for the Dexter Wedge, I prefer the 1/2 once variant.

-Whilst fishing on a fairly dismal night as far as bass appearances goes, a random 12 pounder was taken on the Psycho Sprat.
+Whilst fishing on a fairly dismal night as far as bass appearances go, a random 12-pounder was taken on the Psycho Sprat.

 Maybe, the fish were just out of our normal casting range but these metals are proper flyers.